DaifMX/ITESM_TC2037_Robins_React/README.md

 ![Graphviz Diagram](graphviz.svg 'Graphviz Diagram')

 ## Getting Started
-Before compiling, please, make sure to have the latest LTS version of Node.JS installed on your machine.
+Before compiling, please, make sure to have the latest LTS of Node.JS installed on your machine.

-Then choose one of the running modes:
+Then choose one of following running modes:
 - [Standard Compile](#standard-compile)
 - [Developer Mode](#developer-mode)